booiljung/__booiljung.github.io/about_booiljung_en.md

 #### Parallel computing with the GPU

 Parallel computing with the GPU is similar to shader programming.
 OpenMP, OpenACC, Metal Framework, CUDA, and OpenCL have been studied, but there are already high-level framework libraries that have never been used and are not professional.

-#### DirectX, Vulkan, MetalKit

-I mainly develop Linux target products, so I have less DirectX experience.
-(DirectDraw) or so.
-Vulkan, MetalKit has no studies and experience.

-#### Java, Ruby, JavaScript, TypeScript, HTML, CSS

-Learning is far from professional with just one level of learning.